-10.3.1.3 Low-shore
+9.3.1.3 Low shore

-Reflecting known zonation patterns, total biotic cover generally increased from high to low-shore from an average of 27% to 49% cover.
+Reflecting known zonation patterns, total biotic cover generally increased from high to low shore from an average of 28% to 61% cover.
 At the very sheltered sites (Dive School and Jetty), average faunal cover was low in comparison with the exposed sites (North Bay and Marcus Island).
-Algal cover at sheltered sites (on average) was much lower than that at exposed sites, and consisted primarily of the green alga Ulva spp.the encrusting alga Hildenbrandia spp., a variety of encrusting coralline species and the corticated alga Gigartina bracteata.
-At the sheltered Schaapen Island sites, the ground cover was dominated by a diverse array of algal species, and other than Ulva spp., encrusting coralline species was more prominent (Figure 10-5).
+Algal cover at sheltered sites (on average) was much lower than that at exposed sites, and consisted primarily of the green algae Ulva spp., the encrusting algae Hildenbrandia spp., a variety of encrusting coralline species and the corticated algae Gigartina bracteata.
+At the sheltered Schaapen Island sites, the cover comprised a diverse array of algal species, but with prominent encrusting coralline.